ManimCommunity/manim/docs/source/installation/troubleshooting.rst

       }
       # add methods here

-should now be defined like
+should now be defined like:

 .. code-block:: python